-Annual Incentive (Bonus) Compensation
+Annual Incentive Compensation

-The annual incentive program for the NEOs is based on their performance as a team against corporate objectives approved by the Board.
-Bonuses are approved by the Board, at its sole discretion, based on the recommendation of the Compensation Committee.
-The target for annual incentive compensation for NEOs has been established at 100% of their respective base salary.
+The annual incentive program for the NEOs is based on their performance as a team against corporate objectives approved by the Board at the beginning of the financial year.
+NEOs are compensated such that half of their annual salary is a set amount, and the other half is conditional and pro-rated on the achievement of the corporate objectives.
+The target for annual incentive compensation for NEOs has been established at 100% of their respective base salary, with underachievement penalized and overachievement recognized.
+Annual incentive compensation is made at the sole discretion of the Board, based on the recommendation of the Compensation Committee.

-As part of its duties and responsibilities and in conjunction with year-end assessments, the Compensation Committee reviews the realization of the Corporation's objectives and thereafter meets with management for discussion and consideration of each element contained in the corporate objectives.
+As part of its duties and responsibilities and in conjunction with year-end assessments, the Compensation Committee reviews the achievement of the Corporation's objectives set at the beginning of the year, and thereafter meets with management for discussion and consideration of each element contained in the corporate objectives.

-The Corporation's key objectives for 2018 (the "2018 Key Objectives") were as follows:
+The Corporation's key objectives for 2019 (the "2019 Key Objectives") were as follows:

-1. Asset Development (30%)
+- 1. Asset Development (30%)

-- a.
-Complete 800,000 metre drill program
+- (a) Complete Windfall and Osborne Bell resource drill program in advance of the commencent of feasibility work

-- b.
-Publish new estimate for Windfall greater than 3.0M oz in M&I + I
+- (b) Publish updated resource estimate for Windfall deposit + Osborne Bell deposit >4.0M oz in M/I&I

-- c.
-Complete bulk sampling in main deposit and Lynx
+- (c) Complete bulk sample at Lynx and Discovery 1 exploration hole

-- d.
-Advance feasibility study work to be ready for Q1 2019 report
+- (d) Advance feasibility work to be ready for 2020 report

 - 2. Financial Performance (25%)

-- e.
-Financing of at least \$50 million
+- (a) Complete financing of \$50 million

-- f.
-Maintain solid financial position with cash and equity position of more than \$100 million
+- (b) Maintain solid financial position with cash + equity position of more than \$50 million

-- g.
-Increase market capitalization to more than \$1 billion
+- (c) Increase market capitalization to more than \$1 billion

 - 3. Shareholder Returns (20%)

-- h.
-Coverage by 15 analysts
+- (a) Increase share price by 50% to \$4.07

-- i.
-Increase share price to \$5.00 (50% increase)
+- (b) Increase analyst coverage to 15 analysts

 - 4. Sustainability (25%)

-- j.
-Become an industry leader in sustainability
+- (a) Become an industry leader in sustainability

-- k.
-Maintain a safe work environment
+- (b) Maintain a safe work environment

-- I. Maintain strong stakeholder relations
+- (c) Maintain strong stakeholder relations

-- m.
-Employee engagement
+- (d) Employee engagement

-- n.
-Governance
+- (e) Governance

-In January 2018, the Compensation Committee assessed the Corporation's achievement of the abovenoted 2018 Key Objectives, which included the relative weighting of the 2018 Key Objectives, to inform the awards paid to the NEOs.
-See below for more detail on the 2018 Key Objectives.
+In January 2020, the Compensation Committee assessed the Corporation's achievement of the abovenoted 2019 Key Objectives, which included the relative weighting of the 2019 Key Objectives, to inform the awards paid to the NEOs.
+See below for more detail on the 2019 Key Objectives.